ssbc/jitdb/README.md

 )
 ```

-**Stream all messages of type `contact` from Alice or Bob in pages of size 10, starting from the 15th message, sorted from oldest to newest:**
+**Stream all messages of type `contact` from Alice or Bob in pages of size 10, starting from the 15th message, sorted from newest to oldest:**

 ```js
 const pull = require('pull-stream')